Drama and Theatre, Ph.D.

 Students with a B.A. (minimum GPA of 3.5), M.A., or M.F.A. in Drama and Theatre are eligible for admission to the doctoral program.
 Students with training in literature (or another area in the humanities) will also be considered, provided they can demonstrate a background in drama or theatre.
 Experience in one of the creative activities of theatre (acting, directing, playwriting, design, dramaturgy) enhances a student’s chances of admission.

-All applicants are required to submit samples of their critical writing.
+All applicants are required to submit samples of their critical writing and two letters of recommendation.
 The Graduate Record Examination (GRE) is not required.

 While not required for admission, a working knowledge of a second language is highly desirable (see Language Requirement).